ihavethatonvinyl/blog/content/conversations/talking-weezer-with-stephen-lopez.md

 title: Talking Weezer With Stephen Lopez
 date: 2025-02-18T00:00:00.000Z
 draft: true
-summary: "[the blue album] It changed me in ways I can't articulate.
+summary: It [the blue album] changed me in ways I can't articulate.
 It was clearly a turning point in terms of me as a human and I just latched on like a leech.
-I couldn't let go."
+I couldn't let go.
 featuredImage: /images/upload/steelopus_weezer_landscape.png
 ---
 ![](/images/upload/steelopus_weezer_landscape.png)